Canonical Decompositions of 3-Connected Graphs: Tutte's Wheel Theorem

 We start by reviewing directions to continue this research.
 Similarly as for graphs, decompositions along 3-separations are a key tool to study matroids, for example in the context of matroids representable over finite fields \cite{geelen2013inequivalent} and for splitter theorems (and strengthenings thereof) \cite{brettell2014splitter,Splitter4conMatroids,Matroids3conSplitter}.

 \begin{oprob} Extend \autoref{Angry} (and then \autoref{univ_3sepr}) to 3-connected matroids. \end{oprob}

 To this end, a natural way to define tri-separations of matroids is the following.
-Given a 3-connected matroid~$M$, a \emph{nontrivial mixed 3-separation} is a pair $(A,B)$ of disjoint nonempty sets $A$ and $B$ of the matroid such that $M$ has a minor~$N$ whose ground set is $A\cup B$ such that the separation $(A,B)$ {of~$N$} has order $3-|E(M)\sm (A\cup B)|$.
-A \emph{nontrivial tri-separation} of $M$ is a nontrivial mixed 3-separation of~$M$ such that the restrictions of $M$ to $A$ and to~$B$ are connected; note that $(A,B)$ is a tri-separation of $M$ if and only if it is a tri-separation of the dual $M^*$ of $M$.
+Given a 3-connected matroid~$M$, a \emph{nontrivial mixed 3-separation} of~$G$ is a triple $(A,S,B)$ such that $A,S,B$ partition the ground set of~$M$ and for every bipartition $S=A'\sqcup B'$ we have that $(A\cup A',B\cup B')$ is a 3-separation of~$M$.
+If $S$ is inclusionwise maximal, meaning that there is no $S'\supsetneq S$ such that $(A\sm S',S',B\sm S')$ is a nontrivial mixed 3-separation of~$M$, then $(A,S,B)$ is a \emph{nontrivial tri-separation} of~$M$.
+Note that $(A,S,B)$ is a nontrivial tri-separation of $M$ if and only if it is a nontrivial tri-separation of the dual $M^*$ of $M$.

 \begin{eg} In $U_{3,m}$ for $m\geq 6$ every nontrivial tri-separation is crossed by a {nontrivial} tri-separation. \end{eg}

 Another direction for future research is the following:

 \begin{oprob} Extend \autoref{Angry} (and then \autoref{univ_3sepr}) to separators of size larger than~3. \end{oprob}